-(Funded 1-2 yr position giving priority to minority applicants)
+(Funded 1-yr position giving priority to applicants of color)

-CLF has worked to protect New England’s environment for the benefit of all communities since 1966.
-CLF’s advocacy spans topics including climate change, environmental justice, clean oceans and water, healthy forests, and local food.
+CLF has worked to protect New England’s environment for the benefit of all people and future generations since 1966.
+CLF’s advocacy spans topics including climate change, environmental justice, clean oceans and water, healthy forests, and local food systems.

-Applicants must have excellent legal advocacy and writing skills, and be interested to build effective working relationships with community organizations and government agencies.
-The salary range is $40,000 – $50,000 based on experience, with full benefits.
+Applicants must have excellent legal advocacy and writing skills and be interested in building effective working relationships with community organizations and government agencies.

 CLF offers a competitive salary, an extensive benefits plan, and an open, inclusive, and accepting work environment where differences are highly respected.
 The base salary for this position is $51,750 for Boston-based Fellows and $45,000 for those based in other New England states; actual salary will reflect experience and qualifications.

 For more information about the work of Conservation Law Foundation, visit www.clf.org.
 Applicants should send a resume and cover letter to email@example.com.
 Please make “CER Legal Fellow” the subject of your e-mail.